svewap/nnrestapi/Documentation/Introduction/Index.rst

     https://www.mywebsite.com/api/shelf/1

 Fine.
 We got a data-row.
 Maybe the data contains the title and description of a book.
-Now we modify the title and want to put the book back in the shelf.
+Now we modify the title and want to put the book back on the shelf.
 So, again, we tell the api:
 "Listen, here is the book.
 I modified the title.
 Could you put it back in shelf number 1?"

 We want to put it back in shelf number 1... so the URL we call should be: